Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

 \subsection{Clifford Sections}

 In this section we only assume that the topological fermion system is {\em{regular}} (see Definition~\ref{defreg}).
-We denote the space of symmetric linear operators on~$S_x$ by~$\Symm(S_x) \subset \Lin(S_x)$.
 Then for any~$x \in M$, the operator~$(-x)$ on~$\H$ has $\q$~positive and $\p$~negative eigenvalues.
 We denote its positive and negative spectral subspaces by~$S_x^+$ and~$S_x^-$, respectively.
 In view of~\eqref{ssp}, these subspaces are also orthogonal with respect to the spin scalar product, \beq S_x = S_x^+ \oplus S_x^- \:. \eeq Moreover, we introduce the {\em{Euclidean sign operator}}~$s_x$ as a symmetric operator on~$S_x$ whose eigenspaces corresponding to the eigenvalues~$\pm 1$ are the spaces~$S_x^+$ and~$S_x^-$, respectively.
 Clearly, for a Riemannian fermion system the Euclidean sign operator is the identity on~$S_x$.

 In order to get a connection to the usual Clifford multiplication, we need the notions of a Clifford subspace and a Clifford extension.
 These notions were first introduced in~\cite{lqg} for causal fermion systems of spin dimension two.
 We now extend them to general spin dimension.
+We denote the space of symmetric linear operators on~$S_x$ by~$\Symm(S_x) \subset \Lin(S_x)$.